aclemons/emailrelay/doc/userguide.md

 with a cron job that runs the `emailrelay-resubmit.sh` script occasionally.

 Once a failed message has been renamed it will be forwarded along with all the others.
-It is generally a good idea to use regular polling (eg. `--poll=60`) to make sure that this happens in a timely manner.
+It is a good idea to use regular polling (eg. `--poll=60`) to make sure that this happens in a timely manner.

 Open mail servers
 -----------------